MetOp: Infrared atmospheric sounding interferometer (IASI)

-The Metop constellation
+The MetOp constellation

-Metop-A and Metop-B were launched respectively on 19 October 2006 and 17 September 2012, from the Baikonur Cosmodrome, with Metop-C being launched on 7 November 2018 from the Centre Spatial Guyanais, at Kourou spaceport, Guiana Space Centre.
+MetOp-A and MetOp-B were launched respectively on 19 October 2006 and 17 September 2012, from the Baikonur Cosmodrome, with MetOp-C being launched on 7 November 2018 from the Centre Spatial Guyanais, at Kourou spaceport, Guiana Space Centre.

-It was originally planned that subsequent Metop satellites will be launched at approximately five-year intervals, each having a planned operational life of 5 years - as such there would just be one operational satellite at a time.
-However, based on the good performance of both the Metop-A and Metop-B satellites, EUMETSAT council agreed to extend the EPS programme until at least 2027.
-Metop-A was operated until 30 November 2021, and similar extensions are projected for Metop-B and Metop-C.
+It was originally planned that subsequent MetOp satellites will be launched at approximately five-year intervals, each having a planned operational life of 5 years – as such there would just be one operational satellite at a time.
+However, based on the good performance of both the MetOp-A and MetOp-B satellites, EUMETSAT council agreed to extend the EPS programme until at least 2027.
+MetOp-A was operated until 30 November 2021, and similar extensions are projected for MetOp-B and MetOp-C.

-As of 2016, almost all remaining fuel on board Metop-A was budgeted for end-of-life disposal operations required to put Metop-A in an orbit which will decay and cause re-entry within 25 years in accordance with ISO 24113 Space Debris Mitigation Guidelines.
-At the end of 2022, the same fuel reserve process was inforced on Metop-B. The vast majority of fuel consumption during the operations phase is needed to compensate for inclination drift and maintain a Sun-synchronous orbit (SSO) with a mean local time of the ascending node (LTAN) of 21:30, and it is estimated that the platform can survive for at least 5 years with a drifting LTAN.
+The last MetOp-A Out of Plane manoeuvre was performed in August 2016, almost all remaining fuel on board MetOp-A was budgeted for end-of-life disposal operations required to put MetOp-A in an orbit which will decay and cause re-entry within 25 years in accordance with ISO 24113 Space Debris Mitigation Guidelines.
+At the end of 2022, the same fuel reserve process was enforced on MetOp-B. The vast majority of fuel consumption during the operations phase is needed to compensate for inclination drift and maintain a Sun-synchronous orbit (SSO) with a mean local time of the ascending node (LTAN) of 21:30, and it is estimated that the platform can survive for at least 5 years with a drifting LTAN.
 These end-of-life disposal operations were initially unplanned, but are deemed necessary after the Iridium-Cosmos collision and Fengyun-1C anti-satellite test have significantly worsened the space debris situation in low Earth orbit (LEO).